 - To create a library access for you, where you have registered to use the Redeemed Camp library and to personalise our communications with you regarding the library.
 This includes reviewing the information we hold about you in order to understand your preferences and to create a profile about you so that we can contact you with communications which are relevant to you in a more bespoke way.
 For example, if you have told us that you like particular genres of books then we may use that information to send you information about books that are available in the genre that you prefer.
 This allows us to serve you better and with greater personalisation.

 - To reply to any questions, suggestions, issues or complaints you have contacted us about.

-- To maintain our websites and to identify and fix any issues with our websites.
+- To maintain our website and to identify and fix any issues with our website.

 - To allow us to better understand our user base.

 - To gather statistics about how people use our website and what you think of our communications and the services we provide, to see if what we do is interesting to people and meets their needs.

 - To help us maintain administrative and statutory records so we can claim Gift Aid, pay our taxes and comply with our other legal and regulatory obligations.

 We will never sell, rent or pass on your personal information.
 We also never share your personal information with other parties for their own marketing purposes.